SMU-HCI/cs702-ci/README.md

 Then run run `Cmd+Shift+P` and `Developer: Reload Window`.

 If you want to run Jupyter Notebook in VS Code, select pixi's Python as the VS Code interpreter.
-The pixi Python should be at .pixi/envs/default/bin/python (you can check with `pixi run which python`).
-In VS Code, run `Cmd+Shift+P` and select `Python: Select Interpreter`.
-Then choose `Enter interpreter path...` and paste the path.
-Open your notebook — VS Code will use this as the kernel automatically.